peteri/stm8ldiscovery/README.md

 [Video Sync](VideoSync)

-All projects are copyright free.
+All projects are public domain.